pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-11-30-thanksgiving.markdown

 - allspice
 Description: Happy Thanksgiving!
 Here's an idea I wanted to try that I'm dubbing "Ground Thanksgiving".
 It's a bowl of food that combines many Thanksgiving type dishes.
 We have <a href='/misc/meat#ground-turkey'>ground turkey</a>, roasted <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> & <a href='/misc/veggies#brussel-sprout'>brussel sprouts</a>, and sauteed <a href='/misc/veggies#carrots'>carrots</a>.
 And of course it has my <a href='/recipes/cranberry-sauce'>Sugar Free Cranberry Sauce</a> mixed in, and features many fall spices like rosemary, thyme, cinnamon, and cloves
 Instructions:
-- Preheat your oven to 400F, and line 2 large cookie sheets with parchment paper
+- Preheat your oven to 400F, and line 2 large <a href='https://amzn.to/45sRAsB'>cookie sheets</a> with parchment paper

-- Wash and dice your sweet potatoes, keeping the skin on.
+- Wash and dice your <a href='/misc/veggies#sweet-potato'>sweet potatoes</a>, keeping the skin on.
 Add to one of the sheets, drizzle with oil, and add salt and black pepper to taste
 - <img src='/assets/Food/Meme/Thanksgiving/potatoes-whole.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Food/Meme/Thanksgiving/potatoes-cut.jpg' alt='' class='instruction-image'>

-- Cut your brussel sprouts in half, and add to the other pan cut side down.
-Using brussel sprouts that are midway between frozen and defrosted is the easiest to cut in half.
+- Cut your <a href='/misc/veggies#brussel-sprout'>brussel sprouts</a> in half, and add to the other pan cut side down.
+Using <a href='/misc/veggies#brussel-sprout'>brussel sprouts</a> that are midway between frozen and defrosted is the easiest to cut in half.
 Again, drizzle with oil, and add salt and black pepper to taste

-- Roast both the potatoes and sprouts at 400F for about 30 minutes, or until browned and softened.
+- Roast both the <a href='/misc/veggies#potato'>potatoes</a> and sprouts at 400F for about 30 minutes, or until browned and softened.
 Set aside
 - <img src='/assets/Food/Meme/Thanksgiving/roasted.jpg' alt='' class='instruction-image'>

-- Meanwhile, add your turkey along with oil, salt, and black pepper to a 12" pan.
+- Meanwhile, add your <a href='/misc/meat#ground-turkey'>turkey</a> along with oil, salt, and black pepper to a <a href='https://amzn.to/4rdR0HI'>12" pan</a>.
 Cover, and cook over medium heat until no longer pink.
 Set aside

-- As the meat cooks, prepare another pan with diced carrots, oil, salt, and black pepper.
-Pour in water to just cover the carrots, and put the lid on the pan.
-Cook over medium heat until the water has cooked off, and the carrots are soft and browned
+- As the <a href='/misc/meat'>meat</a> cooks, prepare another pan with diced <a href='/misc/veggies#carrots'>carrots</a>, <a href='/misc/fats'>oil</a>, salt, and black pepper.
+Pour in water to just cover the <a href='/misc/veggies#carrots'>carrots</a>, and put the lid on the pan.
+Cook over medium heat until the water has cooked off, and the <a href='/misc/veggies#carrots'>carrots</a> are soft and browned
 - <img src='/assets/Food/Meme/Thanksgiving/carrots.jpg' alt='' class='instruction-image'>

-- In a large bowl, combine together the sweet potatoes, brussel sprouts, ground turkey, and carrots.
-Add the cranberry sauce and spices (thyme, allspice, rosemary, cinnamon, nutmeg, cloves, and ginger).
+- In a <a href='https://amzn.to/4adxMft'>large bowl</a>, combine together the <a href='/misc/veggies#sweet-potato'>sweet potatoes</a>, <a href='/misc/veggies#brussel-sprout'>brussel sprouts</a>, <a href='/misc/meat#ground-turkey'>ground turkey</a>, and <a href='/misc/veggies#carrots'>carrots</a>.
+Add the <a href='/misc/fruit#cranberry'>cranberry</a> sauce and spices (thyme, allspice, rosemary, cinnamon, nutmeg, cloves, and <a href='/misc/veggies#ginger'>ginger</a>).
 Mix until fully combined
 - <img src='/assets/Food/Meme/Thanksgiving/mixed.jpg' alt='' class='instruction-image'>

 - Divide the mix onto 6 equal servings, about 710 g each